 Figure 5.
 Indicative annual network charges for a typical residential customer on the default residential time of use consumption network tariff (TAS93).

 Figure 6 provides a summary of our consumption-based residential network tariffs.
-The full network tariff schedule for 2025-26 is found in the Standard Control Services pricing model 2025-26.
+The full network tariff schedule can be found in the "Standard Control Services pricing model 2025-26".

 Figure 6.
 Residential network charges